There is a little-known thing called fear. I had that once, you know when I didn’t know how to use my own voice or follow my own ideas.

 And I realized that I am I needed to play bigger.
 I needed to get clear on what I wanted in life, to get out of the frustration I dangled in like a bug caught in a web.
 My soul demanded that I find my voice and to not only show people how to change your life but also teach them.

 This doesn’t mean my ego wasn’t trying to interfere because it did.
-It made me questions myself, doubt myself and wonder, who the hell am I do be doing this work and live this life.
+It made me question myself, doubt myself and wonders, who the hell am I do be doing this work and live this life.

 And then I let go of the bullshit because all that ego-driven fear were the voices from my past.
 The voices of my foster parents that I wasn’t going to be anything, the voices from the unspoken words of not being wanted.
 The voices of those people that questioned my judgment, perceived me not ever being true and those who I have allowed taking advantage of me in the past.